How to integrate your custom classifier into AddaxAI

 Example

 You don’t need to integrate it into AddaxAI yourself.
-Just share a script with these code snippets—that’s enough for me to take it from there.
+Just share a script or a few code snippets, that’s enough for me to take it from there.

 Once your model works technically, we’ll finalize the release by creating a model card with metadata.
 Users will be able to download and run your model within AddaxAI.